coleifer/flask-peewee/docs/api.rst

         Since urls are namespaced, this function provides an easy way to get full urls to views provided by this ModelAdmin

+    .. py:method:: process_filters(query)

+        Applies any filters specified by the user to the given query, returning metadata about the filters.

+        Returns a 4-tuple containing:

+        * special ``Form`` instance containing fields for filtering
+        * filtered query
+        * a list containing the currently selected filters
+        * a tree-structure containing the fields available for filtering (:py:class:`FieldTreeNode`)

+        :rtype: A tuple as described above

 Extending admin functionality using AdminPanel